East Rochester volunteer firefighter with controversial past steps down, looking for 2nd chance to serve

 ROCHESTER, N.Y.
 (WROC) — Clint Jackson was recently given a volunteer position with the East Rochester Fire Department.

-After his story was featured on News 8 last week, some community members expressed concern that the former Rochester police officer, who was convicted of 15 counts of sexual assault in 2003, was again serving the community.
+After his story was featured on News 8 last week, some community members expressed concern that the former Rochester police officer, who was convicted of 15 counts of misdemeanor sexual abuse in 2003, was again serving the community.

 Jackson has since resigned from that post with the ERFD.
 Wednesday, he sat down with News 8 to talk about events in the early 2000s, and opportunities he hopes come for a second chance to serve.